 Running

-Running is the obvious, uninspired answer to super cheap exercise that can be done anywhere.
-All you need is a pair of trainers and you can hit the ground…running, heh.
 Some people love the high they get from a long, sweaty run, and others hate it – most of the time though, you’ve just got to push through those initial weeks of feeling like your lungs are closing up to enjoy the benefits.

 Not your game?
-Me neither, if I’m honest.
+Me neither if I’m honest.

 Yoga

 Now we’re talking.
 Some people wrongly think that yoga is an easy form of fitness, letting you just gently stretch your body.
 For sure, if that’s what you want from yoga, that’s what you’ll get, but it can offer so much more!
-Check out Gypset Goddess on Instagram – one of my favourite yogis, and a clear example of the sheer strength and flexibility you need to achieve some of the more advanced poses.

-Yoga is a journey you take on your own, and embracing some of the mental aspects to yoga as well as the physical has been one of the most rewarding things I could ever have done.
+Yoga is a journey you take on your own, and embracing some of the mental aspects of yoga as well as the physical has been one of the most rewarding things I could ever have done.

 Yoga doesn’t even require a mat when you’re just starting out – place an old towel on the floor to cushion your joints in seated/lying poses and away you go!
-However, even if you decide to commit to your practice a little more and purchase your own yoga mat, there are tonnes of great quality mats at budget prices available online – I’ve included the link if you’re interested to see for yourself!

 Swimming

 Wild swimming is a brave choice if you’re reading this in the cold January weather that’s plaguing the UK, but people actually do it!
 Even better, you get to exercise for free and enjoy the wilderness.
-Check out http://www.wildswimming.co.uk/ for information on wild swimming areas near you.

 Climbing

-A bit of a niche area still, but I’ve got to give a shout out to climbing.
-It’s going to be one of the biggest parts of our trip, and will probably be one of the biggest money-savers for us to.
-Acquiring gear for climbing can be expensive – a beginners pair of climbing shoes are about £40, but I recently spent over £100 on a more advanced pair – but to boulder, all you need is your shoes and a friend with a bouldering mat and car!
+Acquiring gear for climbing can be expensive – a beginner’s pair of climbing shoes is about £40, but I recently spent over £100 on a more advanced pair – but to boulder, all you need is your shoes and a friend with a bouldering mat and car!

-Sport climbing, which is what we’re doing on the road, needs more gear including a harness, helmet, rope and quickdraws, so this form of exercise definitely isn’t a quick, cheap fix.
-However, we’ve purchased our gear over the years and now, we can exercise for free while also enjoying the totally free climbing in some of the most beautiful corners of the world.
+Sport climbing, which is what we’re doing on the road, needs more gear including a harness, helmet, rope, and quickdraws, so this form of exercise definitely isn’t a quick, cheap fix.
+However, we’ve purchased our gear over the years and now, we can exercise for free while also enjoying totally free climbing in some of the most beautiful corners of the world.

 Boxing

-Shadow-boxing or sparring with a friend doesn’t need to cost anything, and can actually be a great workout for your cardiovascular system, arms and core.
 I’d suggest watching a few tutorials online to get an idea of the correct stance and how to burn your energy the most effectively.

 HIIT Workouts

-HIIT workouts have quickly become the BIG thing in the fitness industry, promising dramatic weight loss and muscle growth with just a few gruelling 15 minute workouts a week.
-They’re the perfect way to exercise for free, and an ideal solution for anyone from busy workers without much spare time, tired students who can’t afford a gym membership, to your average person who maybe doesn’t feel quite confident enough to workout away from their home.
+HIIT workouts have quickly become the BIG thing in the fitness industry, promising dramatic weight loss and muscle growth with just a few grueling 15-minute workouts a week.

 Look online for some great bodyweight HIIT workouts that require no equipment – just work your body hard for that short amount of time and you’ll be amazed at how much work you feel like you’ve actually put in!